 Well, you can get always get a synthetic filler instead, which last a lot longer.
 The reason for that is that they simply do not get absorbed by our body.
 These can last as long as five years, and potentially even more in some cases, but are slightly more risky and definitely more expensive.

-While Botox and dermal fillers might sound similar, as Botox is also delivered through injection, they are actually quite different.
-Botox is a substance which goal is to stop the movement of our facial muscles, slowing and potentially stopping wrinkles from developing.
-Botox injections are also sometimes used in helping with some medical conditions, such as excessive sweating.
+While Anti wrinkle Injections and dermal fillers might sound similar, as Anti wrinkle Injections is also delivered through injection, they are actually quite different.
+Anti wrinkle Injections is a substance which goal is to stop the movement of our facial muscles, slowing and potentially stopping wrinkles from developing.
+Anti wrinkle Injections injections are also sometimes used in helping with some medical conditions, such as excessive sweating.
 Dermal fillers, on the other hand, are used to simply plump and smooth out hollows and creases on our faces, without interfering with the facial muscles.

 What could go bad with dermal fillers?